 • Gel Cushioning System

 • Guidance Line

-The bottom Line is that the Asics GT 2000 is a great shoe despite being an older model.
-Naturally, the newer versions of the shoe have seen lots of improvement, whether it be weight, newly added features, design etc. Though that does not count this shoe out of the game, and for the cheaper price (compared to that of the newer versions) is something that should be considered when looking for new shoes to buy.
+The Bottom Line is that the Asics GT 2000 is an excellent shoe despite being an older model.
+Naturally, the newer versions of the shoe have seen lots of improvement, whether it be weight, newly added features, design, etc. Though that does not count this shoe out of the game, and for the lower price (compared to that of the newer versions) is something that should be considered when looking for new shoes to buy.